 At the same time, it may be worth considering that the ICAO EUR regional planning machinery and its depth of involvement in implementation co-ordination aspects has, in the past, evolved much further than strictly required by the Chicago Convention.
 ICAO, at regional level, has always provided a forum for States in which pure air navigation planning was combined with, and expanded to include detailed implementation planning.
 In the Western part of the Region this is now achieved by the existing regional organizations, especially by ECAC, through its harmonization and integration programme, the EATCHIP, managed by Eurocontrol, and embracing most of the ICAO Contracting States in Western Europe.
 In the Eastern part of the EUR Region, particularly with regard to the area covered by new Contracting States, ICAO, through the EANPG, will have to continue, in the absence of other machinery, to assist States in their planning and implementation activities.

-Obviously, ICAO - and with it the EANPG - should take into account what groups of States, or agencies (ECAC, Eurocontrol, JAA and others) acting on their behalf, do within the Region in the fields of air traffic services harmonization, flow management, and aerodrome operations planning.
+Obviously, ICAO - and with it the EANPG - should take into account what groups of States, or agencies (ECAC, Eurocontrol, and others) acting on their behalf, do within the Region in the fields of air traffic services harmonization, flow management, and aerodrome operations planning.
 However, air navigation planning and other domains not covered by these bodies, contentious issues, issues of interface between sub-regions, or interface with other regions, non-technical matters impacting on international civil aviation, contingencies and crises remain subject areas where ICAO stands ready to provide the appropriate forum available for use by all States in the Region.
 Clearly, the EANPG constitutes a mediating element and will continue to function as catalyst leading towards solutions acceptable by all.

 Conclusions